princeniu/Binance-Monitor/README.md

   <a href="./README_CN.md">简体中文</a>
 </p>

-This project is used to monitor position changes and asset status of Binance futures main account and sub-accounts, with notifications through Feishu.
+This project is used to monitor position changes and asset status of Binance futures main account and sub-accounts, with notifications through Feishu or Telegram.
 The system monitors account position changes in real-time, sends immediate notifications for opening and closing positions, and sends daily account total asset reports at fixed times.

 ## Features